• Skip to primary navigation

 Halved hard boiled eggs on a white cutting board with a blue ceramic chef's knife.

-Step 2: Peel the cooled eggs, slice them in half lengthwise, and scoop out yolks into a mixing bowl.
+Peel cooled eggs, slice in half lengthwise, and scoop out yolks into a mixing bowl.

 Dill pickled deviled eggs filling in a glass mixing bowl.